 More to come...

-The 2019 Summer Reading program is coming!
-Registration for the 6 week program is expected to happen from June 3 through June 7, 2019.
-Check back for more information in April.
+Registration for the 6 week program will start June 3 and run through June 7, 2019.
+Click here for more information.

 Clark Memorial Library